Skip to content

 • How does it handle existing code?
 Generating new code is easy.
 Understanding and modifying an existing codebase is hard.
 Test this specifically.

-• **What's the debugging story?** When something breaks—and it will—how does the development team figure out what went wrong?
-"The AI did it" isn't an acceptable answer.
+• What’s the debugging story?
+When something breaks — and it will — how do you figure out what went wrong?
+“The AI did it” isn’t an acceptable answer.

 Your First Week With AI Coding Agents

-If you want to understand how this technology could affect your business, here's a practical starting point:
+If you want to understand how this technology works in practice, here’s a concrete starting point:

-1. **Identify one repetitive software task.** Something your team does manually that could be automated.
-Start small—a report that gets generated weekly, a data transformation, an internal tool.
+1. Identify one repetitive task.
+Something you or your team does manually that could be automated.
+Start small — a report generator, a data transformation, an internal tool.

 2. Write a clear specification.
 Describe what the task should accomplish, not how to code it.
 Include what success looks like.
 This exercise alone will reveal how clearly you understand your own processes.

-3. **If you have developers:** Ask them to try completing this task using an AI coding agent with your spec.
-Compare the time spent writing the spec + agent iteration vs. traditional development.
+3. Test with an actual agent.
+Claude Code, Cursor, Windsurf, Devin — pick one and try completing the task using your spec.
+Compare the time spent writing the spec plus agent iteration vs. doing it the traditional way.

-4. **If you don't have developers:** Use this spec to get quotes from contractors.
-Ask specifically whether they use AI coding agents and how that affects their timeline and pricing.
+4. If you’re hiring contractors: Ask specifically whether they use AI coding agents and how that affects their timeline and pricing.
+A contractor using agents effectively should be faster and cheaper for well-defined tasks.

-6. **Budget 4-8 hours for the experiment.** That's enough time to write a solid spec (2 hours), iterate with an agent or contractor (4-6 hours), and evaluate the result.
+6. Budget 4-8 hours for the experiment.
+That’s enough time to write a solid spec (2 hours), iterate with an agent (4-6 hours), and evaluate the result.

-The goal isn't to adopt AI coding agents immediately.
-It's to understand the new economics of software development so you can make informed decisions about your technology investments.
+The goal isn’t to adopt AI coding agents immediately.
+It’s to understand the new economics of software development so you can make informed decisions about your tooling and workflow.

-What AI Coding Agents Mean for Your Technology Roadmap
+What AI Coding Agents Mean for Your Technology Stack

 • The competitive advantage is shifting from coding capacity to specification quality.
 Clear requirements are becoming more valuable than developer hours.